 The combination of a CMMS and IoT can do much more than that, though.
 By making sure the factory runs smoothly, they can increase its output and reduce downtime.
 That can add many millions of dollars to a company’s bottom line.

 Mobile apps are a key component of IOT-CMMS integration.
-CMMS can send alerts to maintenance workers’ mobile device to tell them when a system needs maintenance.
+A mobile CMMS can send alerts to maintenance workers’ mobile device to tell them when a system needs maintenance.
 Mobile apps can function as dashboards to help run the factory.
 Workers can carry around mobile apps that gather sensor data at the source.
 There are plenty more applications as well.

 At Alpha Software, we’re big believers in both IoT and CMMS, and especially in their integration.
 Alpha Anywhere is already being used on the factory floor, to build offline field service apps and inspection apps, which are integral components of a CMMS.